sikt-no/micro-maven-resolver/README.md

 ```resolve-version org.openapitools:openapi-generator-cli:latest```
 ```resolve-version org.openapitools:openapi-generator-cli:release```

-## upload
+## deploy

-Uploads a file with the given coordinate specification
+Deploys a file with the given coordinate specification

 Generates a POM file, and handles maven-metadata.xml correctly.
 Now we can query the available versions for the supplied artifact file.